Skip to content

 EV charging

 Chargers move/change status.
-Check your app before travel and avoid relying on a single unit.
+Check your app before travel and avoid relying on a single unit — whether you're aiming for Saltaire or Shipley.
 Consider a top-up before you arrive for flexibility.
 Do not use EV bays except while actively charging where permitted.

 Motorbikes & coaches